There Is a God and He Is Great

 Daniel continued to interpret the dream: There will be a succession of kingdoms (probably Babylonian, Medo-Persian, Greek under Alexander the Great and Roman).
 The key point though is that all the empires of the world – be they Babylonian, Roman, British, Soviet, American or Chinese – all come to an end.
 None are eternal.

-Daniel then spoke of a kingdom that will never be destroyed but will endure forever (v.44).
+Daniel then spoke of a kingdom that will never be destroyed and will endure forever (v.44).
 This kingdom is based on the rock cut out of a mountain not of human hands (v.34), a rock that broke the iron, the clay, the bronze, the silver and the gold to pieces (v.35).

 This rock ‘struck the statue’ and ‘became a huge mountain and filled the whole earth’ (v.35).
 Now, through the lens of Jesus, we see that the rock is Christ (see Isaiah 28:16; 1 Peter 2:4–8; Psalm 118:22–23).
 He has divine origin.
 He is the Son of God (‘a rock was cut out, but not by human hands’, Daniel 2:34).
 His kingdom has seen phenomenal growth (‘filled the whole earth’, v.35).

-There are now well over two billion people in the world who profess the name of Jesus.
+There are now over two billion people in the world who profess the name of Jesus.
 His kingdom has an eternal quality (v.44).
 It is, ‘The eternal kingdom of our Lord and Saviour Jesus Christ’ (2 Peter 1:11).

 Daniel’s own position was achieved, not by worldly ambition but by divine intervention on behalf of someone whose aim was simply to obey God rather than human beings.
 He didn’t seek or crave human affirmation like the magicians of Nebuchadnezzar’s court, but knew his Father and sought his pleasure.